Skip to Main Content

 Las Colinas and the Slow Maturation of a Suburban Dining Scene

 Irving's Las Colinas district spent decades as a corporate corridor, its dining options calibrated to expense-account lunches and convention-center overflow.
 That pattern has been shifting.
-The stretch of Las Colinas Boulevard near the urban center now holds a more varied mix of restaurants, and Flossie's at 221 Las Colinas Blvd E sits near the center of that gradual change.
+The stretch of Las Colinas Boulevard near the urban center now holds a more varied mix of restaurants, and Flossie's is a Texas-Inspired Farm-to-Table Breakfast & Brunch restaurant at 221 Las Colinas Blvd E in Irving, Texas.
 In a suburban dining environment where chain concepts and hotel restaurants have historically dominated, independent venues that hold their address year over year tend to become orientation points for the area.
 Flossie's functions as one of those anchors.

 The Sensory Register of a Las Colinas Dining Room